 I devoured the book.
-With ample juicy tidbits, I decided I have to share these golden nuggets with you.
+With ample juicy tidbits, I decided I had to share these golden nuggets with you.
 Here are my ten favorite ideas presented in Chris Willard’s book.
-Please check out his book for more details and a myriad of additional mindfulness practices you can integrate into your family’s daily life.
+Please check out his book for more details and myriad additional mindfulness practices you can integrate into your family’s daily life.

 3 Effortless Mindfulness Meditation Exercises to Lower Stress

 Have a child envision himself being carried gently down a stream on leaves, floating in the clouds, the petal of a flower dropping to the ground, a feather in the wind, and so on.

 Tip from the author: Encourage a child who might be anxious about this exercise to begin by drawing the image.
 Letting children choose their metaphor in their own time is also helpful.
 Remind children that a wandering mind is normal, that they can make their way back to the image and revisit later.

 Melting Ice Cube

 This exercise allows the child to explore and practice the “impermanence of mental and physical discomfort and our emotional response to it.”
 You’ll need a cup, ice cubes, and a napkin.

 As you hand a cup with ice in it, ask him to wait and to notice the emotions that come along with having to hold on, especially when he is curious.
 Next, direct the child to hold the piece of ice in his hand for one minute.